 Can I avoid PMI with an FHA loan?

 No — FHA loans have their own mortgage insurance (MIP) that works differently.
 FHA MIP is a flat 0.55% so it's more expensive than conventional PMI for borrowers with 700+ credit scores, and the annual MIP on FHA loans with less than 10% down lasts for the life of the loan (it never cancels).
-If your credit score is 680+, a conventional loan with PMI often costs less overall.
+If your credit score is less than 680, an FHA loan with MIP costs less overall.